 As you select parts of the image to sharpen, GIMP automatically does its work.
 You should see the image dynamically sharpen as you move your mouse.

 Paint.net is another free image editing tool that can achieve a lot at no cost.
-Sharpening is not one of its strong suits, but it does a credible job of reducing blur in images.
+Sharpening is not one of its strong suits, so if you’re looking for a free tool, Gimp may be a better option.
+Still, Paint.net does a credible job of reducing blur in images.

 Here’s how to unblur an image using Paint.net: